rebma-io/lab/docs/mechanical/tightening-screws-and-bolts.md

 another for rectangular arrangements.

 For circular arrangements, you want to follow what, to me, looks like a pentagram pattern.
-I think the official designation is "cross-cross", but I like seeing it as dark arcana.
+I think the official designation is "criss-cross", but I like seeing it as dark arcana.
 I've drawn out the ordering in the diagram below for a 6-bolt flange joint, but a similar pattern can be used with any other number of bolts or screws.